-Angela Davis on Free Angela Davis & All Political Prisoners
+Angela Davis on Free Angela Davis and All Political Prisoners

 “When the doors slid open, furious flashes of light jolted me out of my reflections.
 That’s why they had cuffed by hands in front.
 As far as I could see, reporters and photographers were crowded into the lobby.
 Trying hard not to look surprised, I lifted my head, straightened my back and between the two agents, made the long walk through the light flashes and staccato questions toward the caravan waiting outside.”